 “Well, my friends,” Arsen Murka said.
 “I may be the Boss of the North American syndicate, but on this act of retaliation, I’ll need everybody to vote up or down.
 Give me a thumbs-up if you’re okay with investing in the VORTEX solution.”

-One by one, each Boss gave the thumbs-up gesture.
+One by one, each Boss gave a thumbs-up gesture.

 “OK, since everybody agrees, I will make an overture to this group.
-It’s my understanding that they charge $2 million to even look at the job.
+I understand they charge $2 million to even look at the job.

-Once this is set into motion, I can’t update the group about any of this.
+Once we set this into motion, I can’t update the group about any of this.
 Secrecy is paramount here.
 Let’s get back to business but keep me informed of any other FBI interference.
 Good day, my friends.”

 CHAPTER XXX